-The emoluments of executive directors, Mr. Sun Kangmin and Mr. Li Ping, non-executive directors, Mr. Li Zhengmao and Mr. Zhang Junan, and supervisors, Ms. Han Fang and Ms. Xia Jianghua, were not borne by the Group.
+The emoluments of executive directors, Mr. Sun Kangmin, non-executive directors, Mr. Li Zhengmao, Mr. Shao Guanglu and Mr. Zhang Junan, and supervisor, Ms. Han Fang, were not borne by the Group.

 The emoluments of executive directors, Mr. Si Furong and Ms. Hou Rui, were for their services in connection with the management of the affairs of the Group.